Trust at a Distance: The Psychology of Remote Property Transactions

 - Trust forms through three pillars: competence, integrity, benevolence

-- Video communication accelerates trust by **34%**
+- Video communication accelerates trust by preserving tone, expression, and real-time interaction

 - Radical transparency compensates for lack of physical verification